Jan 25, 2021 | Flooring Canada

 In recent years, concrete floors have seen a revival.
 Typically, the industrial look of concrete was seen as, well, too industrial.
 But trends change, and concrete floors are now considered a beautiful, minimalist option.
 And as most floors, whether hardwood, carpet, or laminate, have a concrete layer underneath.
 When you “go concrete,” you remove the cost (and chemicals!) involved with adding extra layers of flooring on top.
 Plus, concrete floors never need to be replaced, making them the perfect choice for sustainability.
 And cleanup, of course, is a snap.

 No matter what your budget is, or what climate you live in, it’s possible to find beautiful flooring for your home that is also eco-friendly.
-Be sure to talk to the experts at your local Flooring Canada about how to best create a more sustainable and environmentally friendly home.
-From eco-friendly carpets to long-lasting beautiful wood floors, the folks at your local Flooring Canada are here to help you, and the planet, become greener.
+Be sure to talk to the experts at your local Flooring America about how to best create a more sustainable and environmentally friendly home.
+From eco-friendly carpets to long-lasting beautiful wood floors, the folks at your local Flooring America are here to help you, and the planet, become greener.